fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/05_algorithms_day_3/03_destructure_and_spread/README.md

 ## Context and Objectives

-Destructuring and spread operator are common when coding with Javascript and it is important to understand how tu use them.
+Destructuring and spread operators are common when coding with Javascript and it is important to understand how to use them.
-In this exercise you'll practice with somme arrays and objects to spread and destructure.
+In this exercise, you'll practice with some arrays and objects to spread and destructure.

 ## Write "Prettier" code